not-the-fish/couch-to-5k-program/README.md

 - Each full generation uses ~1000-2000 characters (~$1-2)
 - Test with Week 1 first to verify your setup
 - Generate files individually if needed to control costs
+- Use dry run mode to plan your generation strategy

 ## 🎉 Graduation